CorruptedBytes/OverwriteMBR/README.md

 # C++ Overwrite MBR (Master Boot Record)
-If the C ++ code is executed as an administrator, the MBR will be overwritten with many zeros and you will no longer be able to enter the system after a restart.
+If the C++ code is executed as an administrator, the MBR will be overwritten with many zeros and you will no longer be able to enter the system after a restart.

 #